erik78se/juju-operators-examples/corehooks-all/README.md

-# hello
+# corehooks-all

-A hello world kind of juju charm.

-It implements all core hooks of Juju allowing a charmer to get started with operator and juju.
+It implements all core hooks of Juju - a great start for a developer getting started with operator and juju.

-The charm installs the service *hello* and the operator can set a custom message for the hello service.
+Installs the service *hello* and the operator can set a custom message for the hello service.

 The core hooks implemented are: